diegodorado/diegodorado.github.io/content/works/ada/index.en.md

 cover: "./cover.jpg"
 ---

-**A.D.A.** is a robotic work that autonomously weaves neo-representations of the chakana, synthesis of the Andean cosmovision.
+**A.D.A.** is a robotic work, made in collaboration with [ceiborg](https://ceiborg.com/), that autonomously weaves neo-representations of the chakana, synthesis of the Andean cosmovision.

 The name refers to an “Algorithmic Designs Self-Weaving Machine” (“Autotejedora de Diseños Algorítmicos” in Spanish) , also celebrating the techno-poetic approach of Ada Lovelace, whom we see as the nexus between the most primitive weaving techniques and current computer science.